 Can we get a big "hell yeah!" for eye creams?
-Without them, we would be lost — wandering around hopelessly, looking just as tired as we feel.
-But, thanks to these potions, our puffiness, fatigue, and dark circles get to be our little secrets.
+Without them we would be lost, wandering around hopelessly, looking just as tired as we feel.
+Yes, this is hyperbolic, but thanks to these potions, our puffiness, fatigue, and dark circles really are reduced, and for that, we celebrate.

 Due to a combination of late nights and poor sleep habits, we've had more than our fair share of opportunities to test out puff-reducing, bag-demolishing eye creams.
 We've tried the good, the bad — and then we've tried the miracle workers.
-That's what the laeye creams ahead are — pure miracles.
+That's what the eye creams ahead are: cool, creamy miracles.

 According to Czech, with this technique you are working against gravity — and against the lines.
 "When you press your skin, it microscopically stretches, and when you release it grabs the product and draws it into the surface of the skin."
 She advises that this method is better for the evening and with a richer cream, since the focus is anti-aging and hydration.
 As a follow-up, she recommends placing two lukewarm chamomile tea bags on your eyes and laying down for 20 minutes.
 This will provide soothing and anti-redness relief.